CianMRoche/CianMRoche.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I'm Cian (pronounced "k-ian", he/they), a physics PhD candidate at MIT.
-I work on understanding the particle nature of dark matter using gravitational lensing and stellar kinematics, and bridging the gap between cosmological simulations and real observations.

 <!-- You can find me in the MIT Kavli Institute for Astrophysics and Space Research, room 37-624. -->